seeq12/seeq-add-on-spc-accelerator/docs/source/user_guide.md

 # User Guide

-This is where you'll include basic information on how to use the addon
+This is where you'll include basic information on how to use the addon.